Recent Awards won by my students

 Two of my recent graduate students, Ebony Murrell (PhD 2012) and Joe Fader (MS 2011) have won awards for best presentation at the annual meeting of the Ecological Society of America.

-Ebony won the society's 2012 Murray Buell award for best student talk at the 2011 annual meeting.
+Ebony won the Ecological Society of America's 2012 Murray Buell award for best student talk at the 2011 annual meeting.
 Ebony also won the Sorensen award for best Dissertation at Illinois State University.
 Ebony completed her PhD in my lab, did post doctoral work at Wisconsin and Penn State and now works for the Land Institute.

-Joe won the society's 2011 E. Lucy Braun award for the best student poster at the 2010 annual meeting.
+Joe won the Ecological Society of America's 2011 E. Lucy Braun award for the best student poster at the 2010 annual meeting.
 Joe completed his MS in my lab and is now a PhD student in Marine Ecology at Duke University.

 Needless to say, this makes me a very proud advisor.
 It is great to have great students.